carlosjhr64/korekto/examples/Kelly.md

     S[N] = S[0] :Product[G]

 Note that the component of the product commute.
-That means that we can collect all the P's and all the Q's and group them.
+That means that we can collect all the `P`'s and all the `Q`'s and group them.
 That is, for example: `PQQPQQQP = PPPQQQQQ = P^3 Q^5`:

     i :: :Count[G] {|g| g = P }
     j :: :Count[G] {|g| g = Q }
     S[N] = S[0] P^i G^j

-Consider a very large N:
+Consider a very large `N`:

     :Big{N}
     # By law of large numbers: